crypticorn-ai/api-client-python/README.md

 pip install --pre crypticorn
 ```

+You can install extra dependencies grouped in the extras `extra` (heavy dependencies that do not come with the default version) `dev` (development) and `test` (testing).
+The `extra` dependencies include heavy libraries like `pandas`, which is only used in a few custom API operations (suffixed with `_fmt`), which preprocess the response data as a pandas Dataframe for convenience.

 ## Structure

 Our API is available as an asynchronous Python SDK.
 The main entry point you need is the `ApiClient` class, which you would import like this:
 ```python
 from crypticorn import ApiClient
 ```
 The ApiClient serves as the central interface for API operations.
-It instantiates multiple API wrappers corresponding to our microservices.
+It instantiates multiple API wrappers corresponding to our micro services.

-Specific imports, such as request models, should be accessed through the appropriate submodules.
+Request and response models for API operations should be accessed through the appropriate sub package.

-Note: All symbols are re-exported at the first submodule layer for convenience.
+Note: All symbols are re-exported at the sub package level for convenience.

 ```python
 from crypticorn.trade import BotStatus